BrunoColeho/Recommendation-System-ML/README.md

 ## Importante Notes
 All coded in Google Colab.
-If you want acces to the database used, feel free to e-mail me: cesar.coelho.bruno@gmail.com
+If you want access to the database used, feel free to e-mail me: cesar.coelho.bruno@gmail.com